 Did you know that ICC was the only private sector organization granted accreditation to the Conference on International Organization, a convention resulting in the creation of the Charter?
-Or that our top-level consultative status with the global body dates back to 1946?
+Or that, before being granted Observer Status in 2016, we had held top-level consultative status with the global body since 1946?

 In the 70 years since then, ICC’s relationship with the UN has gone from strength to strength and today we are proud to support UN missions and goals, as the voice of global business in several UN specialized agencies.